 The Master program Biomedical Engineering and Medical Physics is an interdisciplinary program focussing on the translation of novel principles from natural sciences and engineering to the application in medicine and life sciences.
 Its aim is to foster the development of new methods for better prevention, diagnostics or therapy of human diseases.
 The master program is offered in collaboration with the Munich School of BioEngineering (MSB), which provides the students an excellent learning and research environment in the field of Biomedical Engineering.

 The M. Sc.
 Biomedical Engineering and Medical Physics is an English language program.

 The Master program Quantum Science & Technology starts in WS 2020/1 jointly at the two Physics departments of Technical University Munich (TUM) and Ludwig-Maximilians University Munich (LMU).
 Students learn to directly translate current results from research and development in science (e. g.
-Physics, Chemistry), Mathematics and Engineering (e.g. informatics, electrical engineering) into applications in quantum sensors, algorithms, and computers, facilitating quantum phenomena – especially superposition and entanglement.
+Physics, Chemistry), Mathematics and Engineering (e.g. informatics, electrical engineering) into applications, such as quantum sensors, quantum algorithms, and quantum computers, which exploit quantum phenomena – especially superposition and entanglement.

 Students benefit from the research environment provided by the excellence cluster Munich Center for Quantum Science and Technology (MCQST).